vzabauski/puppet-elasticsearch/README.md

 TODO
 ----
-Separate message fields, make report processor form a proper structure for Elasticsearch.
+- Separate message fields, make report processor form a proper structure for Elasticsearch.
-Create a familiar dashboard as [Grafana dashboard for Prometeus data source](https://grafana.com/api/dashboards/700/images/424/image) has.
+- Create a familiar dashboard as [Grafana dashboard for Prometeus data source](https://grafana.com/api/dashboards/700/images/424/image) has.
+- Migrate to an up-to-date implementation of [Elasticsearch client](https://github.com/elastic/elasticsearch-ruby).